AlbinVargheseMathew/AimSense-Threat-Detection-System/README.md

 ## Problem Statement

-Modern defense systems require fast decision-making, but fully autonomous systems can be unsafe.
+Modern defense systems require fast decision-making, but fully autonomous systems can be unsafe as current AI systems lack the deliberate logic and reasoning possesed by humans.

 The challenge is to:
 - Use AI for fast detection